Swollen belly & stress: when anxiety joins our digestion

 Supplements based on digestive enzymes, activated charcoal, and probiotics can significantly improve digestive comfort.

-What supplements to fight against stress and bloating?
+Which supplements to fight against stress and bloated belly?

-- Magnesium: reduces stress and promotes muscle relaxation, including at the intestinal level.
+• Magnesium: reduces stress and promotes muscle relaxation, including in the intestinal area.

 Meditation and relaxation

 Relaxation practices such as mindfulness meditation, deep breathing, and yoga help reduce stress and improve digestion.
-These techniques help activate the parasympathetic nervous system, which is responsible for rest and digestion.
+These techniques help activate the parasympathetic nervous system, responsible for rest and digestion.

 Regular physical exercise

 Physical activity is an excellent regulator of stress and digestion.
-Sports stimulate blood circulation, promote the release of endorphins, and help maintain optimal intestinal transit.
+Exercise stimulates blood circulation, promotes the release of endorphins, and helps maintain optimal intestinal transit.

 Examples of beneficial activities: